rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ## Orthodox Exegesis

 Despite the prevalence of millennialism today, historically these views were infrequent and were universally condemned.
-In many cases, such Irenaeus, supposed chiliastic views from church fathers were in fact reactions to gnosticism and not arguments in favor of a millennial kingdom prior to the final judgment.
+In many cases, supposed chiliastic views from church fathers (such as Irenaeus) were in fact reactions to gnosticism and not arguments in favor of a millennial kingdom prior to the final judgment.

 If not chiliastic, then how exactly was *Apokalypsis 20:1-10* understood by early Christians and throughout church history?